kunchamharsha/CartonDB/README.md

 It is a file based Key-Value DB that uses Python's Pickle to serialise data stored.
 Why use this ?
 It is super fast.
 Can write 3 million small key value pairs in 1 second.

+It uses locks to save the data, so it is thread safe too.

 ## Use Cases

 Ideal for use in cases where you need a quick store before pushing to db, rather than making a network call to the caching server.